codio-content/Coding_with_Javascript-Conditional_statements/.guides/content/Logical-Operators-8a0f.md

-Take a look at the Flode chart on the left.
-This contains 2 conditional blocks where you can see `and` and `or` being used.
+Have a look at the Flode chart on the left.
+The chart contains two conditional blocks where you can see `and` and `or` being used.

 Below is the equivalent JavaScript code.
 Try different values for `number`.